YuvalShaul/aws/iam/role-lab.md

 - Create a role called **ec2-closer**, such that:
   - only Clara can assume this role (so use **Custom trust policy**)
-  - Create your own policy for the role called **ec2-closer-policy** with these 2 allowed operations:
+  - Create your own policy for the role called **ec2-closer-policy** with these 3 allowed operations:
     - StopInstances
     - TerminateInstances
+    - DescribeInstances
   - Add this policy to the role